 The various ways in which private investigators carry out the investigation are explained below.

 Surveillance is very important when conducting a P and C investigation.
 It is often directed at a person who has filed an insurance claim.
 The surveillance can uncover the illegitimacy of the claim if any.

 Oftentimes, surveillance tends to uncover multilayered insurance scams involving several persons.
 For example, when a stolen belonging claim is filed, the person involved may have colluded with a family member to hide the said belonging somewhere.
 Proper surveillance can reveal the persons involved in the illegal act when they’re trailed from the person’s house to the place where the belonging is hidden.

 In other cases, the claimant might have purchased an expensive luxury item and looking for an illegal means to pay for it.
-When thorough surveillance is carried out, this scheme would be uncovered.
+When thorough surveillance is carried out by a property casualty insurance investigator, this scheme would be uncovered.